Ways to Store Your Scrap Securely

 Rust

-Your scrap metal may not be in pristine condition; nonetheless, you should preserve its value as much as you can.
+Your scrap metal may not be pristine; nonetheless, you should preserve its value as much as possible.
 That said, ensure your finds are stored in a dry space.
+Water and snow can wreak havoc on metals exposed to them and lower the grade you may receive.

-In case the storage unit is humid, invest in a dehumidifier.
+If the storage unit is humid, invest in a dehumidifier.
 Similarly, ensure any scrap metals stored outside are well protected from weather elements.

 Eyesores